Shave, Haircut and a Ear Cleaning in Vietnam – More Than I Bargained For

 My waves me back down and takes what looks like a very complete set of dental tools wrapped in a cloth pouch off of a shelf.
 He straps on what looks like a miner’s headlamp and begins looking into my ears.
 He reaches into the pouch and grabs what looks like a tiny trowel on a very long metal rod and begins scraping the dark recesses of my ear canal.
 At this point inwardly alarm bells are going off but I resisted the urge to flee and resigned myself to whatever fate this simple shave and a haircut had in store.
 It wasn’t entirely unpleasant but I couldn’t help tightening my jaw muscles and flexing my ankles while he scraped and cleaned what at times felt deep enough to be cleaning the opposite ear.
 When all was looking good in there, by whatever standard he used, he took what looked like a tiny Chimney Sweep’s brush, dipped it in liquid and began twisting it inside my ears.
 By this time I was subdued and just laid there eyes closed and wished for everything to be finished.

 I walked away feeling a little dazed.
-That was indeed the most complete haircut I had ever had, my face was smooth and I think I was seeing and hearing things a little clearer as well.
+That was indeed the most complete haircut I had ever had, my face was smooth and I think I was seeing and hearing things a little clearer, and I had a quick chair massage as well.
 I’m not totally sure and maybe this is a latent masochistic tendency in me but maybe this could become a habit.